Research shows that microbubble contrast agents sold under the trade names Definity and Optison can cause heart-related side effects.

-What Are Microbubble Contrast Agents and What Are They Used For?
+What Are Microbubble Contrast Agents?
+What Are They Used For?

 Cardiologists inject microbubble contrast agents into patients who then undergo ultrasound echocardiograms.
 The agents alter the ways the ultrasound’s waves reflect off internal organs, allowing doctors to better see the left ventricular endocardial border and opacify the left ventricular chamber.
 The clearer picture helps cardiologists diagnose their patients.